snicker/zwift_hass/README.md

 ===

 1. Install this from HACs
 2. Add a configuration similar to the one below to your HA configuration.
-Players should be a list of "player_id" numbers that you wish to track.
-Your own `player_id` will be automatically included unless you specify the `include_self` directive in your sensor config and set it to `false`

 ```
 sensor: